Heard County, GA

 198 people

-As of 2023, 1.17% of Heard County, GA residents (136 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 1.17% of Heard County, GA residents (136 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Heard County, GA was 1.72%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Heard County, GA compared to that of it's neighboring and parent geographies.